 A beefier package that nearly doubles your channel count.

-The Preferred group includes On Demand from Encore, as well as more family channels, sports, and movies.
-It’s definitely a step up from the Value package and only ten bucks more.
+The Select package includes STARZ ENCORE, as well as more family channels, sports, and movies.
+It’s definitely a step up from the Core package and only fifteen bucks more.
 This is definitely a good bang for the buck compared to the competition.

 Notable channels: BBC World News, Sundance TV, NFL Network.

-The silver package bundles premium channels and On Demand access to create savings.
+The Premier package bundles premium channels and On Demand access to create savings.

-In the higher tier packages, Optimum Silver reduces the need for add-ons while bulking up your channel selection.
-It definitely pays to go this route since you get three premium channels (HBO, Showtime, Starz) and it’s only $15 more than Preferred, which is what you’d pay for just one premium channel added, and that’s not counting the On Demand access fees which are $5 for each channel.
-If you plan on watching any Premium channels, we recommend at least the Silver package.
+In the higher tier packages, Optimum Premier reduces the need for add-ons while bulking up your channel selection.
+It definitely pays to go this route since you get three premium channels (HBO, SHOWTIME, STARZ).
+Those add-ons alone would cost $35.97/mo. with lower tier packages, but you can get Premier for just $30 more than the Select package.
+Plus it includes the Optimum Sports and Entertainment Pak, which normally runs $10 per month.
+If you plan on watching any Premium channels, we recommend at least the Premier package.

 Higher channel counts at decent prices.

-Hanging with the giants like AT&T, DIRECTV, and Verizon around the 300+ channel range, Cablevision typically has the lower rate comparatively.
-On top of that, with both Silver and Gold packages, Premium Channels and their HD counterparts are included in the monthly price.
+Hanging with the giants like AT&T, DIRECTV, and Verizon around the 300+ channel range, Optimum typically has the lower rate comparatively.
+On top of that, with both Select and Premier, packages, Premium Channels and their HD counterparts are included in the monthly price.

 When you’re ordering, the channel lineup guide makes it easy to see what package you’ll need to watch your favorite shows, but unlike some of the other cable providers, even the most basic package includes certain big names like ESPN, ESPN2, FX, and HGTV.